The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

-Saquinavir is not Food and Drug Administration (FDA)-approved for use in children or adolescents aged <16 years.
+Saquinavir is not Food and Drug Administration-approved for use in children or adolescents aged <16 years.

-Saquinavir has been studied with nucleoside reverse transcriptase inhibitors (NRTIs) and other protease inhibitors in HIV-infected children.1-6 Ritonavir-boosted saquinavir and saquinavir/lopinavir/ritonavir regimens were considered for salvage therapy in children prior to the emergence of the new classes of antiretroviral medications.
+Saquinavir has been studied with nucleoside reverse transcriptase inhibitors (NRTIs) and other protease inhibitors in HIV-infected children.1-6 Saquinavir plus lopinavir/ritonavir (LPV/r) were considered for salvage therapy in children prior to the emergence of the new classes of antiretroviral medications.
 Because dual PI therapy is no longer recommended in adult or pediatric guidelines, the Panel does not recommend the use of saquinavir in combination with LPV/r.1,3-9

-Studies suggest that saquinavir should not be used without boosting by ritonavir or ritonavir-boosted lopinavir.
-A pharmacokinetic (PK) analysis of 5 children aged younger than 2 years and 13 children aged 2 to 5 years using a dose of 50 mg/kg twice daily with boosting ritonavir demonstrated that drug exposure was lower in children aged <2 years whereas drug exposure was adequate in those aged 2 to 5 years.10 For this reason, saquinavir should not be administered to children aged <2 years.
+Studies suggest that saquinavir should not be used without boosting by ritonavir.
+A pharmacokinetic analysis of 5 children aged <2 years and 13 children aged 2 to 5 years using a dose of 50 mg/kg twice daily with ritonavir boosting demonstrated that drug exposure was lower in children aged <2 years whereas drug exposure was adequate in those aged 2 to 5 years.10 For this reason, saquinavir should not be administered to children aged <2 years.
 In children aged ≥2 years, a dose of 50 mg/kg twice daily (maximum dose = 1000 mg) boosted with ritonavir 3 mg/kg twice daily (patients weighing 5 to <15 kg) or 2.5 mg/kg twice daily (patients weighing 15–40 kg) resulted in area under the curve and steady-state trough plasma concentration (Ctrough) values similar to those in older children7,8 and adults.

 In a healthy adult volunteer study, ritonavir-boosted saquinavir use was associated with increases in both QT and PR intervals.11,12 Rare cases of torsades de pointes and complete heart block have been reported in post-marketing surveillance.
-Ritonavir-boosted saquinavir is not recommended for patients with any of the following conditions: documented congenital or acquired QT prolongation, pretreatment QT interval of >450 milliseconds, refractory hypokalemia or hypomagnesemia, complete atrioventricular block without implanted pacemakers, at risk of complete AV block, or receiving other drugs that prolong QT interval.
-An ECG is recommended before initiation of therapy with saquinavir and should be considered during therapy.
+Saquinavir/ritonavir is not recommended for patients with any of the following conditions: documented congenital or acquired QT prolongation, pretreatment QT interval of >450 milliseconds, refractory hypokalemia or hypomagnesemia, complete atrioventricular (AV) block without implanted pacemakers, at risk of complete AV block, or receiving other drugs that prolong QT interval.
+An electrocardiogram is recommended before initiation of therapy with saquinavir and should be considered during therapy.

 Bunupuradah T, van der Lugt J, Kosalaraksa P, et al. Safety and efficacy of a double-boosted protease inhibitor combination, saquinavir and lopinavir/ritonavir, in pretreated children at 96 weeks.
 Antivir Ther.
 2009;14(2):241-248.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/19430099.

 Haznedar J, Zhang A, Labriola-Tompkins E, et al. A pharmacokinetic study of ritonavir-boosted saquinavir in HIV-infected children 4 months to <6 years old.
-Paper presented at: 17th Conference on Retroviruses and Opportunistic Infections (CROI); February 16-19, 2010; San Francisco, CA.
+17th Conference on Retroviruses and Opportunistic Infections (CROI); February 16-19, 2010; San Francisco, CA.